wri-dssg-omdena/policy-data-analyzer/README.md

 # Internal Stakeholders

 Global Restoration Initiative and Forest teams.
 Supporting the work of the Policy Accelerator

-# Details

-## Reading PDF files

-The src/data/reading_pdfs.py takes as input data/raw/onedrive_docs.zip and outputs data/interim/pdf_files.json
-To execute the script you need to have the data folder structure described in the Project Organization section with the onedrive_docs.zip under data/raw.
-Then, after activating the python environment, run `make pdf_files` from the root directory.

 # Project Organization
 ------------